cyaconi/google-storage/index.md

     require 'google-storage'
     include GoogleStorage

+    # load a configuration file
+    gsconfig = Configuration.new("/path/to/google-storage.yml")

+    # get a service object
+    service = Service.new(gsconfig)

-    # create an authorization object to use for services
+    # get a service object, specify which key pair to use
-    authorization = Authorization.new("production")
-    service       = Service.new(authorization)
+    service = Service.new(gsconfig, "development")

     # list buckets
     service.buckets.each do |entry|